50% OFF Video Tutorials Discount Code: llblackfriday50

 The important thing is to keep track of where all those little pieces go, so that you can put it all back together when you are done.
 If you are worried about putting it all back together, take some photos for reference as you work.
 You may find that there are more pieces than you expected.
 This photo shows Varina’s Induro tripod, all taken apart.
 Notice that we didn’t remove the screws that hold the top of the legs to the center piece.
 We find that they don’t usually need to be removed for cleaning.

 Once the tripod is in pieces, we fill up the sink with hot, soapy water and get down to business.
 We use dish soap to clean each piece by hand.
 There’s no particular brand that we recommend – but do use dish soap, since it cuts through grease and won’t leave a residue.
 I use a soft scrubbing pad to clean each part, and an old toothbrush to get the threads clean.
-I generally keep a small bowl of dish soap handy.
+Generally, I keep a small bowl of dish soap handy.
 I dip my toothbrush into it now and then so that I can get through the grease.
-You’ll need to scrub the threads carefully to remove any grease that is stuck in there… along with sand, silt, and slime. 🙂 Then a quick rinse, and we lay it all out on a cloth to dry.
+Scrub the threads carefully to remove any grease that is stuck in there… along with sand, silt, and slime. 🙂 Then a quick rinse, and we lay it all out on a cloth to dry.

 Keep in mind that rough-cut edges of metal or carbon fiber can give you splinters!
 Our carbon fiber tripods tend to lose tiny, sharp shards from the ends of the leg segments.
 I pulled two out of my fingers the last time I cleaned my tripod.
 Ouch!
 You can wear rubber gloves to protect your skin.
 They’ll keep the grease off your hands and keep your fingers from getting all wrinkly, too. 🙂